AYER - And then there was one.

-Interest among the Ayer selectmen to attend once-monthly meetings of the Joint Boards of Selectmen has waned.
-On Tuesday, the board agreed to advertise for a community volunteer to serve as an alternate Ayer JBOS representative in the event Ayer's primary JBOS representative -- Selectman Frank Maxant -- is unable to attend.
+Interest among the Ayer selectmen to attend once-monthly meetings of the Joint Boards of Selectmen (JBOS) has waned.
+On Tuesday, the board agreed to advertise for a community volunteer to serve as an alternate Ayer JBOS representative in the event Ayer's primary JBOS representative - selectman Frank Maxant - is unable to attend.

-The JBOS was established in the wake of the Fort Devens Army base closure to help bring the towns' perspectives and advice regarding the 4,400 acre Devens Regional Enterprise Zone.
-The JBOS was originally comprised of a selectman each from Ayer, Harvard and Shirley Representation from the Devens Committee was later added.
+The JBOS was established in the wake of the Fort Devens Army base closure to help bring the towns' perspectives and advice regarding the 4,400 acre Devens Regional Enterprise Zone (DREZ).
+The JBOS was originally comprised of a selectman each from Ayer, Harvard and Shirley.
+Later, representation from the Devens Committee was added.

-The group fell dormant, and then was revived several years ago with a call for all selectmen from each of the four communities to participate at JBOS meetings.
-When those numbers dwindled, the JBOS reinvented itself over the past year to include one primary and one alternate representative from each of the four communities.
+The group fell dormant, and then was revived several years ago with a call for all selectmen from each of the three towns and all the Devens Committee members to participate as JBOS members.
+When the number of meeting attendees dwindled, the JBOS reinvented itself again over the past year to include one primary and one alternate representative from each of the four communities.

 The JBOS now also includes a seat at the table for a non-voting member of state agency MassDevelopment.
 MassDevelopment is tasked with the DREZ management and build out.

-The primary MassDevelopment JBOS representative is Executive Vice President for Devens Operations George Ramirez, a former Lowell city councilor.
-MassDevelopment Land Entitlement Land Director Edmund Starzec is the agency's alternate representative.
+The primary MassDevelopment JBOS representative is Executive Vice President for Devens Operations George Ramirez, a former Lowell City Councilor.
+MassDevelopment Land Entitlement Land Director Edmund Starzec is the agency's alternate

-Shirley selectmen voted against participating in the retooled JBOS, stating the group was unproductive and a waste of their time.
-They later relented and appointed former Shirley selectman and former JBOS chairman Rico Cappucci as Shirley's representative.
+Shirley selectmen voted against participating in the rebooted JBOS, stating the group was unproductive and a waste of their time.
+They later relented and appointed former Shirley selectman and former JBOS Chairman Rico Cappucci as Shirley's representative. .

-Former JBOS chairman and current Ayer Selectmee Chairman Jim Fay had been tapped as Ayer's JBOS alternate to attend in Maxant's place when necessary.
+Former JBOS Chairman and current Ayer selectman Chairman Jim Fay had been tapped as Ayer's JBOS alternate to attend in Maxant's place when necessary.
 However, on Tuesday Fay announced, "I'll no longer be the JBOS alternate."

 Fay said Conley was asked but that she "refused."